paulmueller/travisCI-macOSx-PyQt-pyinstaller/README.rst

   `Qt5.9 <http://doc.qt.io/qt-5/supported-platforms-and-configurations.html#qt-5-9>`
   is the last version of Qt5 that supports osx 10.10.
 In this case, an older version of PyQt5 has to be installed via `pip install "pyqt5<5.10"`.
+- The Python script used by PyInstaller `.travis/FooQtApp.py` must not have the exact same name as the Python package `fooqt` (capitalization does not help), because PyInstaller will confuse the script for a library, resulting in an unusable binary.
 - The version of the `foo` package is determined from the current git tag and wheels are named accordingly.